Somalia is located in the Horn of Africa and is

 government's control where they are often hunted down for meat

-(Somalia's preferred diet.)
-Other places of interest in Somalia are the
+Other places of interest in the Somalia countryside are the

 twin hills of Naasa Hablood on the outskirts of Hargeisa in the